section-engineering-education/engineering-education/articles/react-native-agora-video-conference-app/index.md

 ### Prerequisites

 The fundamentals of React and React Native will not be covered in this tutorial.
-If you don't know the fundamentals, please refer to [some tutorials](https://reactnative.dev/docs/tutorial) before beginning with this project.
+If you are not comfortable with the fundamentals, please refer to this [tutorial](https://reactnative.dev/docs/tutorial) before beginning with this project.

 ### Agora